Jman012/SCIMFilterPathParser/README.md

 The

 **Disclaimer**: This code has unit tests but should not be considered production-ready without further analysis and testing.

+Known issues:
+- The string literal token in parsed expressions only contains the literal representation, not an actual string value yet.

 ## References